flix/book/src/glossary.md

 ***Algebraic Data Type.*** A data type defined using sum and product types, i.e. using enumerated types and tuple types.

-***Algebraic Effect.*** A user-defined effect which can be handled.
+***Algebraic Effect.***  <a name="associated-effect"></a> A user-defined effect which can be handled.
 The handler is supplied with the (delimited) continuation of the effect.
 The continuation can be dropped, resume once, or resumed multiple-times.

-***Associated Type.*** A type that belongs to a trait.
+***Associated Type.***  <a name="associated-type"></a> A type that belongs to a trait.
 Each trait instance specifies the specific associated type for that instance.
 Hence different trait instances can have different associated types.

 ***Associated Effect.*** An effect that belongs to a trait.
 Each trait instance specifies the specific associated effect for that instance.
 Hence different